Lake Nakuru

 Since 2021, there has been an alarming increase in the rising water levels at the lake caused by climate change.
 This upsurge of water levels led to displacement of animals from the park and destruction of property, submersion of the main entrance gate and other park infrastructure.
+Lake Nakuru's surface area expanded roughly 37% between 2011 and 2021 (from a previous of 43 km^{2} to 68 km^{2}), this was majorly driven by documented shift in Indian Ocean moisture rather than local rainfall alone.

 Lake Nakuru is protected under the Ramsar Convention on wetlands.